Walk around the area

 POI 7: Steam boat icebreaker Bore

 The steam icebreaker S/S Bore was launched 1894.
 She was built by Kockums Mechanical Works on behalf of the city of Malmoe.
-Her primary task was as an icebreaker in the Oresund Channel, but also as a replacement ferry in icy and difficult conditions.
+Her primary task was serving as icebreaker in the Oresund Channel, but also as a replacement ferry in icy and difficult conditions.
 S/S Bore is today considered the oldest steam powered icebreaker in the world that still runs on her original steam engine.

 S/S Bore was in active service for nearly 75 years and served during this period even as a gunboat in both world wars.
 She can also be seen in Jan Troells film, “The Flight of the Eagle”, about the swedish polar explorer Andrée.

-When Bore was finally taken out of service in 1968, the reason was not insufficient capacity as an icebreaker rather than the high cost of maintenance and the advent of new technology.
+When Bore was finally taken out of service in 1968, the reason was not insufficient capacity as an icebreaker but rather the high cost of maintenance and the advent of new technology.
 After many years of neglect in the Malmö harbour the threat of demolition was getting ever more real.
 Bore was however saved in 1983 when Swecox International AB, under the guidance of Knuth Borg bought her from the City of Malmoe.
 She was first towed to Stockholm to finally end up in Västerås.
 An enormous restauration work commenced in 1984 which was made possible by a large number of enthusiasts and skillful craftsmen.
 Bore is today in as good shape as the day she was launched.
 The good condition of the hull, boiler and the steam engine was the main reason that the restauration could take place at all.

-As an icebraker Bore can steam through up to 30 cm thick ice without slowing down and brake through pack ice up to h 3 meters thick.
+As an icebraker Bore can steam through up to 30 cm thick ice without slowing down and break through pack ice up to h 3 meters thick.
 She is also equipped with a bilge pump with a capacity of app.
 600 m3 per hour.

 However, the timing was not right and after a few weeks Bore was forced to leave Malmoe again.
 After another 13 years in Västerås she would return to Malmoe.
 Conditions had changed and this time the City of Malmoe was able to greet her with open arms.
-Where else would she be after all these years but in her old home port where she was built and served her active life.
+Where else would she be after all these years but in her old home port where she was built and served her active life?

 Läs mer: http://ssbore.se/in-english/